SheaButta/surfs_up/README.md

 From the analysis above, I have identifed three (3) major points;
 - The temperature in both June and December are in the low 70s.
 - The high temperature of June and December are in the low to mid 80s.
-- The standard deviation appears to be about 3 degress from the mean.
+- The standard deviation appears to be about 3 degrees from the mean.

 ## Summary